- Sophie Wessex wanted a 'bigger role in The Firm' it's been claimed by a royal expert.

 - The Countess of Wessex is said to have been overshadowed by senior royals which meant her work was often overlooked.

 Sophie Wessex is said to have wanted a 'bigger role in The Firm' but was overshadowed by senior royals, according to a royal expert.
+However, in the years since the lady of Bagshot Park has stepped into the limelight.

-Royal expert Phil Dampier has said 'rising star' Sophie's 'time has come', telling the Express, "I think Sophie was always willing to take a bigger role, but she was overshadowed by more senior royals."
+Royal expert Phil Dampier has said 'rising star' Sophie's 'time has come', telling the Express (opens in new tab), "I think Sophie was always willing to take a bigger role, but she was overshadowed by more senior royals."

 A photo posted by on